aartur/mschematool/README.md

 ## Creating new migrations

-A helper `print_new` command is available for creating new migration files - it just prints a suggested migration file name based on a description, using the current date and time as a timestamp:
+A helper `print_new` command is available for creating new migration files - it just prints a suggested migration file name based on a description, using the current UTC date and time as a timestamp:
 ```
 $ mschematool default print_new 'more changes'
 ./migrations/m20140615194820_more_changes.sql